U.S. Supreme Court takes up Trump bid to shield financial records

 Legal experts say the justices often hear cases when the president asks them to, but that does not mean Trump will ultimately prevail.

-Reporting by Lawrence Hurley and Andrew Chung; Additional reporting by Karen Freifeld; editing by Grant McCool
+Reporting by Lawrence Hurley and Andrew Chung; editing by Grant McCool